rpowell01/cal2plannerpdf/README.md

 ### Synchronzing the updated PDF Planner File

-Since the Boox Note Air 4c is an Android device at heart, I am able to utilize the `Syncthing` application installed on both the Windows machine and The Boox Note Air 4c tablet.
+Since the Boox Note Air 4c is an Android device at heart, I am able to utilize the awesome `Syncthing` application installed on both the Windows machine and The Boox Note Air 4c tablet.
 The modifications to the planner PDF files are synchronized between devices nearly immediately after saving on either device.

 Again, when using the Kindle Scribe, I used the "Send-To-Kindle" functionality to get the modified file from the Windows device to the Kindle Device, but it was not without its problems (see above).